samaaravindreddy/Monash-Project-2/README_DC.md

 ## Project Proposal

 Review, analyse and group the QS World University Rankings by using CSV files available on Kaggle, https://www.kaggle.com/prasertk/qs-world-university-rankings-2021?select=QS+World+University+Rankings+combined.csv.

 The selected dataset contains a number of six CSV files, one for each year, plus one for the combined data.
 The database to be created will include information from at least four files, being for ranking for the period 2019 - 2022.

 The database is a relational database being structures in tables for universities and ranking.

-QS World University Rankings is published annualy by UK company Quacquarelli Symonds (QS) that analysis higher education institutions around the world and publish the results, in the current form, since 2004.
-The list contains more then 1000 universities and it is a trusted reference top universities in the world.
+QS World University Rankings is published annually by UK company Quacquarelli Symonds (QS) that analysis higher education institutions around the world and publish the results, in the current form, since 2004.
+The list contains more than 1000 universities and it is a trusted reference top universities in the world.

 Suggested files allocation<br />

 Anh Huong QS World University Rankings 2022.csv<br />
 Daniela Cornea QS World University Rankings 2021.csv<br />
 Aravind Sama QS World University Rankings 2020.csv<br />